 Now add your cream, enough to just about cover the beans.
 Season with salt, pepper and nice scrape of nutmeg.
 Raise the flame a bit more so that the cream bubbles fairly vigorously.
 Continue stirring from time to time, and simmer until the cream has thickened into a saucy consistency.
 Taste and adjust for seasoning if need be.

-Mix in the chopped parsley and serve immediately.
+Mix in the chopped parsley and serve your creamed green beans immediately.

-This makes for a fine contorno for grilled meats, in particular.
+Fagiolini alla panna makes for a fine side for grilled meats, in particular.
 I would not serve it, on the other hand, with a braised meat dish.
-And I actually had it as a vegetarian lunch one day, with a nice chunk of crusty bread.
+And I actually had creamed green beans as a vegetarian lunch one day, with a nice chunk of crusty bread.